Van Asch, Elsie

 Born: 1860, Wellington

-Milton Varnham trained as an architect in Wellington and then moved to the Wairarapa.
+Milton Varnham trained as an architect in Wellington and then moved to the Wairarapa, where he was responsible for the design of a number of civic buildings including the Masteron Coronation Hall and Carterton Band Rotunda.
 In 1891 he opened a music warehouse in Greytown and acted as an agent for George Reichardt.
 He also taught the violin, clarinet, cornet and double bass.
-He was bandmaster of the Greytown Brass Band, choir master of the Church of England choir and conductor of the operatic society.
+He was bandmaster of the Greytown Brass Band, choir master of the Church of England choir, conductor of the operatic society and conductor of the Levin Orchestra Society.

 Merry dancers’ mazurka.
 (Wellington: 1893)